build-wars/gwmultilaunch/readme.txt

 2009/05/xx		v0.3a		Detect initial copy of Guild Wars automatically
 							Error dialog on launching same copy of Guild Wars Added icons
+							Took out registry path change back to be more compatible with updates.
 2009/05/12		v0.2a		Fixed registry key location issue for Win Vista/7
 							Fixed unicode conversion for Win7
 2009/05/09:     v0.1a		Initial Release